Jump to the content

 Individuals with whom you are in a close personal (marriage or civil partnership) or familial (parents, siblings, children) relationship cannot be selected as hosts.

 You are free to choose your own academic host in Germany.
 The Humboldt Foundation does not provide any direct support in finding a host.
-You can, however, find information on our page Advice on finding a host or start your search for potential host institutions in Germany via the project data base of the German Federal Environmental Foundation, the GERiT – German Research Institutions, the Klimanavigator and the link list provided by the Helmholtz Centre for Environmental Research.
+You can, however, find information on our page Advice on finding a host or start your search for institutions in Germany where you could work with potential hosts via the project data base of the German Federal Environmental Foundation, the GERiT – German Research Institutions, the Klimanavigator and the link list provided by the Helmholtz Centre for Environmental Research.
 We recommend that you start looking for a host as early as possible.

 The host's main responsibility is to provide the right conditions for the successful completion of your proposal in Germany and to mediate the necessary contacts to other partners or institutions.
-The role of the host can vary depending on the requirements of your proposal and can range from regular contact to close collaboration.
+The role of the host can vary depending on individual need and can range from regular contact to close collaboration.

 Of course you can cooperate with other partners, institutions etc. in Germany during your stay.
 You can however only have one official host.

 No, the fellowship is not meant to support company employees who intend to work at German headquarters or branches.
-Applicants suggesting a project that includes an inhouse-training have a rather low chance of success.
+Applicants suggesting a research project that includes an inhouse training have a rather low chance of success.

-No, it is not possible to apply to several fellowship programmes or the Sofja Kovalevskaja Award programme concurrently.
+No, it is not possible to apply to several fellowships concurrently.
 Should you be rejected by any of them, you may, however, apply to any other programme as long as you fulfil the formal requirements.

-No, the International Climate Protection Fellowship is awarded in order to implement the research-based proposal, which has been chosen by the fellow and agreed upon with the host.
+No, the International Climate Protection Fellowship is awarded in order to implement a research project in cooperation with the host in Germany.
 It neither aims at pursuing (partly) a Ph.D. degree.
 By accepting the fellowship the fellow commits him- or herself to the objective of the fellowship during the duration thereof.

-Graduates who are interested in completing postgraduate studies, a doctoral dissertation or a training period in Germany should apply to the programmes offered by the German Academic Exchange Service (DAAD) or other funding organisations.
+Anyone who is interested in completing postgraduate studies, a doctoral dissertation or other training in Germany should apply to the programmes offered by the German Academic Exchange Service (DAAD) or other funding organisations.

 If the fellow’s own institution does not cover travel expenses, the Humboldt Foundation will pay a single lump sum for return travel.
-The Humboldt Foundation will only pay travel expenses for family members in exceptional circumstances.
+Unfortunately, the Humboldt Foundation will only pay travel expenses for family members in exceptional circumstances.

 In principle, it is possible to file parallel applications.
 You must, however, indicate this on the application form and inform us immediately of any other applications you submit and any other sponsorship decisions that occur while we are considering your application.

 Yes.
-The complete application package must be received by 1 February.
+The complete application package must be received online by 1 February of each year.

-The fellowship enables prospective leaders working practically to spend a year in Germany to implement a research-based proposal and postdoctoral researchers to implement long-term research proposals (12-24 months) at a German host institution.
+The fellowship enables prospective leaders working practically to spend a year in Germany to implement a research project and postdocs to implement long-term research projects (12-24 months) in Germany.

 The following timetable is mandatory for all fellows:

-For postdoctoral researchers afterwards: continuation of the research proposal for the period applied for, individual trainings and participation in programme events of the Foundation (optional)
+For postdocs afterwards: continuation of the research proposal for the period applied for, individual trainings and participation in programme events of the Foundation (optional)

-The intensive German course can only be taken immediately prior to the start of the fellowship.
+The intensive German language course can only be taken immediately prior to the start of the fellowship.

 There is no obligation to take part in a language course.
-The Humboldt Foundation strongly recommends that all fellows who know little or no German participate in the two-month intensive language course.
+However, the Humboldt Foundation recommends that all fellows who know little or no German participate in the two-month intensive language course.

-No. The fellowship must be taken up in accordance with the programme timetable.
+No. The fellowship must be taken up in accordance with the programme timetable as shown above.

-The Humboldt Foundation welcomes the idea that fellows´ partners and children should accompany them and encourages this by paying family allowances in addition to the fellowship, provided that the family members accompany the fellow for more than three months.
+The Humboldt Foundation welcomes the idea that fellows´ partners and children should accompany them and encourages this with the aid of family allowances in addition to the fellowship, provided that the family members accompany the fellow for more than three months.

-Your letter of motivation should contain information about your relevant personal and professional qualifications as relating to the fellowship.
-It should further describe the personal and professional goals you wish to pursue with the fellowship.
+Your letter of motivation should explain what qualifies you as a prospective leader in the climate area.
+You should also describe the personal and professional goals you wish to achieve with the aid of the fellowship.

-• You must independently draw up this schedule and agree it with your intended host in Germany before submitting your application.
+You must independently draw up your project and agree it with your host in Germany before submitting your application.
+You can find further information about the project and its content in the application form.

 Please request letters of recommendation from two people who can give well-founded accounts of your professional, academic and personal background as well as your leadership skills, e.g.

-Applicants for International Climate Protection Fellowships for postdoctoral researchers should ask for an expert review written by their doctoral supervisor.
+Applicants for International Climate Protection Fellowships for postdocs are asked to request a letter of recommendation from their doctoral supervisor.
 The second letter of recommendation should preferably be written by a reviewer not working at the applicant’s own institute.
+It should provide well-founded information on the applicant’s professional qualification and leadership potential.

 Please note: The host’s statement is not considered a letter of recommendation!

-After the respective closing date it is unfortunately not possible anymore to submit an application online.
-In this programme applications by email, post or fax are not permitted.
+After the application deadline, it is unfortunately no longer possible to submit an application online.
+In this programme applications sent by other methods are not permitted.

 You can only submit your application once.
 It is, however, possible to save your application and return to it as often as you like prior to submission.
-Please note, however, that your complete application must reach the Humboldt Foundation by the closing date at the latest.
-Incomplete applications may be excluded from the respective selection round.
+Please note, however, that your complete application must reach the Humboldt Foundation by the deadline on 1 February of each year at the latest.
+Seriously incomplete applications may not be considered under the circumstances.

 The host uploads his/her statement as well as the confirmation of support in a secure area of our online platform, adding them to your application form.
 You can find the link to this area in the application form.
-Please send this link on a timely basis to the designated person.
-Once all the documents have been uploaded, you will automatically be notified by email and will then be able to submit your application.
+Please send this link as early as possible the designated person.
+Once all the documents have been uploaded, you will be notified by email and will then be able to submit your application.
 You are responsible for ensuring that your documents are complete.
 Please draw your host’s attention to our list of questions for the host's statement (PDF) and the required confirmation of support.

-Your expert reviewers upload the required documents in a secure area of our online platform, adding them to your application form.
+Your referees upload their letters of recommendation in a secure area of our online platform, adding them to your application form.
 You can find the links to this area in the application form.
-Please send these links on a timely basis to the designated persons.
-Once all the documents have been uploaded, you will automatically be notified by email and will then be able to submit your application.
+Please send these links as early as possible to the designated persons.
+Once all the documents have been uploaded, you will be notified by email and will then be able to submit your application.
 You are responsible for ensuring that your documents are complete.

-Expert reviews should not be more than 12 months old at the time of application.
+Letter of recommendation should not be more than twelve months old at the time of application.

-Certificates in German, English, French, Latin, Spanish or Italian do not need to be certified.
-If your documents are in any other language, you must provide certified translations.
+Certificates in English, German, French, Latin, Spanish or Italian do not need to be certified.
+If your certificates are in any other language, you must provide certified translations.
 A translation agency, for example, can assist you with certified translations.

 Sponsorship during the doctorate is, however, not possible.

 The relevant date is that of completing the final academic part of the doctoral process (e.g., defence of thesis, doctoral viva).
 This date will usually be included on your doctoral certificate alongside the date of issue.
-The key date for calculating the period following your doctorate is the application deadline (1 February).
+The key date for calculating the period following your doctorate is the application deadline (1 February of each year).

 Periods in which you interrupted your professional or scientific activities following your doctorate in order to rear children may be taken into account as career breaks after examination.
 The proportionate offsetting of such periods is also possible.
 Please always indicate child-rearing periods when filling in your application form.